Check ipmi-sensor¶

 stderr-file,expected-retc".

---username USERNAME Remote server username, default is NULL user.
+--username USERNAME Remote server username.
+Default: NULL

 Usage Examples¶